AARP: Health insurance

 Approximately 38 million people have AARP-branded health insurance, including drug coverage and Medigap, as of December 2024.
 As of the most recently available information, AARP earned $1.853 billion USD in revenue for the year ended December 31, 2023, with $1,134 billion USD stemming from royalties; they also incurred program expenses for the year worth $1,365 billion, primarily community engagement/outreach service expenses of $495 million and publication/communication expenses of $446 million.

 While AARP is not an insurer, it allows its name to be used by insurance companies in the sale of products, for which it is paid a commission.

 Congressional members have sometimes accused AARP of having a conflict of interest in taking sides over health insurance debates.
-AARP licenses its brand to United Healthcare which sells Medigap policies.
+AARP licenses its brand to UnitedHealth Group#UnitedHealthcare which sells Medigap policies.
 As of October 2009, health care reform contained a proposal to trim an associated program Medicare Advantage, which was expected to increase demand for Medigap policies.

 Social Security

 AARP has long been an advocate for preserving Social Security as a safety net for older Americans.
 Since March 2012, AARP's "You've Earned a Say" campaign has sought to foster nonpartisan conversations about how to strengthen Social Security and Medicare.
 The Richmond (VA) Times-Dispatch reported: "AARP took the debate about Medicare and Social Security from what it called behind closed doors in Washington to a series of town hall meetings around the country to make sure retirees have a voice in the discussion."

 In 2023, AARP started campaigning for the Social Security Administration (SSA) to receive a $1.4 billion increase in funding to improve its "woeful" customer service.
-The AARP also called for the SSA to "step up non-monetary measures to improve customer service and quality," stating that all issues won't be resolved with more funding alone.
+The AARP also called for the SSA to "step up non-monetary measures to improve customer service and quality," stating that all issues will not be resolved with more funding alone.

 In the summer of 2023, AARP held a series of nationwide forums to help educate people about social security and debunk social security myths.
 The forum in Richmond was held alongside The National Committee to Preserve Social Security and Medicare (NCPSSM).